KimJorgensen/KungFuFlash/README.md

 * Text document (TXT, NFO, 1ST)

 ## USB Port

-The USB port is active while the launcher is running allowing programs to be transferred from a PC using the EasyFlash 3 USB protocol.
+The USB port allows programs or disk images to be transferred from/to a PC using the EasyFlash 3 USB protocol.
+The USB port is active when:

+* The Kung Fu Flash launcher is running
+* A program is started using "Load" in the file options menu (SHIFT+RETURN)
+* BASIC is started via F7 in the launcher

 Kung Fu Flash shows up as a standard serial port when connected to a PC not requiring any custom drivers to be installed.
-This means, however, that the program on the PC side must be modified to support Kung Fu Flash.
+This means, however, that the EasyFlash 3 program on the PC side must be modified to support Kung Fu Flash.
 For that reason a modified version of [EasyFlash 3 USB Utilities](3rd_party/ef3utils) and [EasyFlash 3 BBS](3rd_party/ef3bbs) has been included in this repository.

 ## Firmware Update

 Just place the KungFuFlash_v1.xx.upd file on the SD card and select the file in the launcher to initiate the firmware update.
 The newest firmware can be found [here](https://github.com/KimJorgensen/KungFuFlash/releases/).

 For initial firmware installation, [see here](firmware/README.md).

 ## Limitations

 Kung Fu Flash is a so called Software Defined Cartridge where a fast microcontroller emulates cartridge hardware in software.
 This makes it extremely flexible, allowing different cartridge types to be supported at a relative low cost.